sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 Another effective approach to understanding neural networks' internal mechanisms involves analyzing neuron activation patterns across different input types.
 This method examines **how neurons respond to various categories of data, revealing specialized neurons and their roles in information processing.** This approach can be broadly categorized into supervised and unsupervised methods.

 1. **Supervised Approaches**
 - Supervised approaches utilize concept-labeled data to guide the interpretation of neural network components.
-These methods analyze how different parts of the network respond to inputs with known concept labels, establishing direct links between network activations and human-understandable concepts.
-Traditional methods like TCAV (Quantitative Testing with Concept Activation Vectors) <d-cite key="kim2017interpretability"></d-cite> rely on explicit concept datasets with human-curated labels.
+We're essentially looking for some components that consistently "light up" (activate strongly) when presented with specific types of input.
+For example, if a specific neuron consistently shows high activation when the network processes a particular category of input (such as images of cats) but remains relatively inactive for other categories, we can classify this neuron as specialized for detecting that category.
-- Recent research has applied this approach to both language and vision-language models.
-Tang et al. <d-cite key="tang2024languagespecific"></d-cite> identified language-specific neurons in LLMs, while MMNeuron <d-cite key="huo2024mmneuron"></d-cite> made interesting discoveries about domain-specific neurons in vision-language models like LLaVA and InstructBLIP.
-Their finding that deactivating domain-specific neurons, while significantly perturbing hidden states, doesn't always impact task performance suggests **these models may rely on highly generalized internal representations.** Miner <d-cite key="huang2024miner"></d-cite> further refined this methodology, revealing that **modality-specific neurons are primarily concentrated in shallow layers, with most modality information remaining within its original token set.**
+- **Neuron Specialization**: Recent research has applied this approach to both language and vision-language models.
+Tang et al. <d-cite key="tang2024languagespecific"></d-cite> identified *language-specific neurons* in LLMs, while MMNeuron <d-cite key="huo2024mmneuron"></d-cite> made interesting discoveries about *domain-specific neurons* in vision-language models like LLaVA and InstructBLIP.
+They found that deactivating domain-specific neurons, while significantly perturbing hidden states, doesn't always impact task performance.
+This suggests that VLMs fail to take full advantage of the domain-specific information in specific domains, which means **VLMs may rely on highly generalized internal representations.** Miner <d-cite key="huang2024miner"></d-cite> further refined this methodology to find *modality-specific neurons*.
+They also reveal that **modality-specific neurons are primarily concentrated in shallow layers, with most modality information remaining within its original token set.**

 2. **Unsupervised Discovery**
 - While supervised approaches provide clear and verifiable concept mappings, their reliance on labeled data can limit scalability and may miss concepts not included in the predefined set.
-Unsupervised discovery methods take a more data-driven approach, identifying meaningful patterns in network activations without requiring concept labels, greatly reducing the annotation burden and predefined bias.
+Unsupervised discovery methods take a more data-driven approach, identifying meaningful patterns in network activations without requiring concept labels.
 These approaches typically analyze how different network components respond to various inputs, using techniques like clustering or dimensionality reduction to group similar activation patterns.
-Recent advances have integrated language models or vision-language models to automatically generate natural language descriptions of discovered patterns, eliminating the need for human concept labeling.
-This approach offers greater flexibility in concept discovery and can uncover unexpected patterns that might be missed by supervised methods.
+Recent advances have **integrated language models or vision-language models to automatically generate natural language descriptions of discovered patterns.** This approach offers greater flexibility in concept discovery and can uncover unexpected patterns that might be missed by supervised methods.
 However, the challenge lies in ensuring the discovered concepts are meaningful and reliable for practical applications <d-cite key="DBLP:conf/blackboxnlp/HuangGDWP23"></d-cite>.
 - Recent advances have leveraged large language models like GPT-4 to automatically generate natural language descriptions of discovered patterns <d-cite key="hernandez2022natural,singh2023explaining,bills2023language"></d-cite>.
 In VLMs, a notable example is MAIA <d-cite key="DBLP:conf/icml/ShahamSWRHA024"></d-cite>, which automates interpretability tasks by composing pretrained modules to conduct experiments on other systems.
 Given an interpretability query (e.g., "Which neurons in Layer 4 are selective for forested backgrounds?"), MAIA runs experiments to test specific hypotheses, observes outcomes, and iteratively updates its understanding until it can answer the user query.

 <aside class="l-body box-note" markdown="1">